starlys/dart-social-movement/README.md

 ## The team

-The project leader and developer is Star Ford <starluciaford@gmail.com>.
+The project leader and developer is Star Ford <star@divergentlabs.org>.
 Requirements and testing were done by a team at [Divergent Labs Rhizome Program](http://www.divergentlabs.org/rhizome)

 ## The tools

 Client side, it is a single page app written in Dart.

 Server side, it is also in Dart, and uses a PostgreSQL database server.
-Images use Amazon blobs for storage.
+Images are stored on Amazon blobs.

 ## Contributing

 The documentation is not currently on github.
 Contact Star to get started.

+## License

+    /* dart-social-movement - social media platform
+     * Copyright (C) 2016 Divergent Labs, Inc - star@divergentlabs.org
+     * This program is free software: you can redistribute it and/or modify
+     * it under the terms of the GNU General Public License as published by
+     * the Free Software Foundation, version 3 or later.
+     * You should have received a copy of the GNU General Public License
+     * along with this program.
+If not, see <http://www.gnu.org/licenses/>
+     * or LICENSE.txt file.
+     */